-Have you ever had that dreaded air space between your pie filling and top crust???
+- Have you ever had that dreaded air space between your pie filling and top crust???
 This happens frequently with apple pies.
-The fruit shrinks while baking, leaving an empty gap between the fruit an crust.
-I started pre-cooking my fruit to avoid this scenario ever since I read this technique in Nick Malgieri’s How to Bake.
-It works well.
-The same method was utilized in this recipe I tweaked from Cook’s Illustrated.
+The fruit shrinks while baking, leaving an empty gap between the fruit and crust.

 A Classic Apple Pie is one of my favorite desserts, no matter the time of year!
 It doesn’t make sense to only make this iconic American dessert only in the fall.
 And if you love apple pie filling as much as I do, then MORE is better.
 That’s what you get with a Deep Dish Apple Pie!

-- KitchenAid K 7 Cup Food Processor ( A super easy way to make pie crust from scratch)
+- All affiliate links: KitchenAid K 7 Cup Food Processor ( A super-easy way to make pie crust from scratch)

 - French Rolling Pin (So sleek and easier to clean!)

-- Silpat Roul’Pat Non-Stick Silicone Mat, 16.5-Inch by 24.5-Inch (A fabulous surface to roll out pie crust, cookie and bread doughs.
-Makes clean up a breeze, too.
+- Silpat Roul’Pat Non-Stick Silicone Mat, 16.5-Inch by 24.5-Inch (A fabulous surface to roll out pie crust, cookie, and bread doughs.
+Makes cleaning up a breeze, too.
 Just fold and dump excess flour and scraps into the garbage)

 - Rose Levy Beranbaum’s Rose’s Perfect Pie Plate with Recipe Booklet (A fun, ruffly pie plate!)

 - OXO Good Grips Swivel Peeler (My go-to vegetable–and apple, of course–peeler)

 Frequently Asked Questions